 VPNs and Proxies

-Many people use VPNs and proxy servers for legitimate use – for example if they want to access data from other countries, or they simply don’t want people to track them online.
+Many people use VPNs and proxy servers for legitimate use – for example, if they want to access data from other countries or simply don’t want people to track them online.

-But by contrast, click farms will also use VPNs and proxy servers to switch their IP addresses regularly, or even appear as if they are somewhere else.
-By using methods to identify the devices, it’s clearer that there is some form of fraud occurring.
+But by contrast, click farms will also use VPNs and proxy servers to switch their IP addresses regularly or even appear as if they are somewhere else.
+By using methods to identify the devices, it’s clearer that some form of fraud is occurring.

 Data mismatch

-Of course with machine fingerprinting you have access to the data which reveals the true location and identity of the user device.
-If there is a data mismatch then we have good reason to block due to fraud, especially if there are other fraudulent actions taking place.
+Of course, with machine fingerprinting, you have access to the data which reveals the true location and identity of the user device.
+If there is a data mismatch, then we have good reason to block it due to fraud, especially if there are other fraudulent actions taking place.

 Is device fingerprinting effective in preventing fraud?

 Although device fingerprinting is an effective tracking method to monitor a visitor’s device, it isn’t totally effective on its own.
-Most fraud prevention tools, including ClickCease, will use other tracking methods and data points such cookie data, device information, click frequency and other custom rules.
+Most fraud prevention tools, including ClickCease, will use other tracking methods and data points such as cookie data, device information, click frequency, and other custom rules.

-Some of the typical ways to avoid device fingerprinting is to use private or incognito mode on a browser.
+One typical way to avoid device fingerprinting is to use private or incognito mode on a browser.
 There are also specific web browsers that hide the user’s fingerprint data.
-Or more advanced users might try disabling Javascript on their device as this is one of the main methods of conveying the information.
+More advanced users might try disabling Javascript on their devices, as this is one of the main methods of conveying information.

 Fraud and digital advertising

 Click fraud or ad fraud is currently the biggest and most lucrative form of online fraud.
-It’s often seen as a victimless crime by the perpetrators too as stealing from the ad platforms viewed more as a Robin Hood style stealing from the rich activity, rather than defrauding advertisers.
+It’s often seen as a victimless crime by the perpetrators, as stealing from the ad platforms is viewed more as a Robin Hood-style stealing from the rich rather than defrauding advertisers.

 In addition to this, advertisers are often focused on the metrics of getting the most impressions and clicks on their ads.

-Marketers are more aware than ever about the problem of click fraud and ad fraud, and taking steps to ensure they target legitimate users with their ad campaigns.
-Using fraud detection and blocking tools to track users and stop fake clicks has become a cost effective way to reduce click wastage and improve return on ad spend.
+Marketers are more aware than ever of the problem of click fraud and ad fraud and taking steps to ensure they target legitimate users with their ad campaigns.
+Using fraud detection and blocking tools to track users and stop fake clicks has become a cost-effective way to reduce click wastage and improve return on ad spend.

 And by combining device fingerprinting and other methods to verify legitimate users, ClickCease has become the industry choice for click fraud prevention.